Table of Contents

 What Are Best Practices for Machine Learning Engineering?

 "To make great products, do machine learning like the great engineer you are, not like the great machine learning expert you aren’t." - Martin Zinkevich, Research Scientist at Google

 Rule 1.
 Don’t Be Scared to Launch a Product Without ML

 First of all, focus on solving one problem at a time, and build a solid data pipeline and generate data through heuristics.
 Sometimes, ML may not be a necessity for your product, so don’t use it until you have all the needed data.

 This is the first step you need to take before formalizing what your ML system will do.
 Track as much as possible in your current system.

-Although a simple heuristic is appropriate when launching your product, a complex heuristic is unmaintainable.
+Although a simple trial and error is appropriate when launching your product, a complex heuristic is unmaintainable.

 This overview provides a common framework that you can refer to when you approach any data science project.
 Whether you build machine learning models yourself, or you collaborate with people who do, this guide has hopefully given you a good perspective of the project workflow and possible drawbacks.